khari998/WalletTrackr/README.md

 # wallet_trackr

 WalletTrackr is an iOS and Android application that allows you to keep track of your finances.
-It is written in Dart using the Flutter flame
+It is written in Dart using the Flutter framework.

 ## Getting Started